kelu124/echomods/include/FilesList/ImgFiles.md

 * __/matty/20180516a/images/20180516a-2.jpg__:
   * kelu124
   * matty,cletus
-  * graph
+  * FFT
   * 20180516a
-  * Graph of 20180516a experiment.
+  * FFT of the of 20180516a experiment.
 Classical experiment with calibration piezo
   * ./matty/20180516a/images/20180516a-2.jpg
 * __/matty/20180516a/images/20180516a-3.jpg__:
   * kelu124
   * matty,cletus
-  * graph
+  * FFT
   * 20180516a
-  * Graph of 20180516a experiment.
+  * FFT of the of 20180516a experiment.
 Classical experiment with calibration piezo
   * ./matty/20180516a/images/20180516a-3.jpg
 * __/matty/20180516a/images/20180516a-5.jpg__:
   * kelu124